cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 ## Decision Outcome

-[Option 1] SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.
+[Option 1] SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared identity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.

 Dynamics users would therefore match the users within the Active Directory, and SEPA would require a Dynamics license for each SEPA user.